run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/workflow-maintenance.md

     each of these elements will be accessible to each activity performed by these elements, which are:

-    -   **Events:*** it presents the events elements to be used in the flow design.
+    -   **Events**: it presents the events elements to be used in the flow design.
 They are:

         -   Initial Event